gangwar-107/Scraping-problem-links-and-problem-statements-from-coding-website/README.md

-# Scraping-problems-links-and-problems-statements-from-coding-website
+# Scraping-problem-links-and-problem-statements-from-coding-website

+Web scraping is a technique to exrtract large amount of data from websites whereby the data is extracted and saved to a local file of computer or to a database.
-A project to scrap the questions llinks with their statements from the coding website.
-This website contains two sections of python and java questions.Each of them contains different sections with coding problems.
+It is the project to scrap the questions links with their statements from the coding website.
+This website contains two sections of questions of python and java .Each of them contains different sections with coding problems.

 # Basic steps for web scraping